k2view-academy/K2View-Academy/articles/35_templates/02_create_and_edit_template.md

 To create a new template:

-1. Go to the project tree, right click Templates and select New Template file.
+1. Go to the project tree, right click Templates and select New Template File.
 2. Create the template in the working area.
 A best practice is to copy / paste an existing object from the project tree and to edit it as a template.
 3. When saving the template, type in the template's Name and in the Target Ext. dropdown list select either:
    -  [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md).